 How troubled, unhappy, and dissatisfied are you with your partner?
 How long have you been disillusioned and disappointed with, and ambivalent about him/ her?
 Do you find that you frequently alternate between feeling you want to stay in this relationship, or leave it?
-Do you sometimes feel confused by feeling highly motivated, at times, to do whatever it takes to make the relationship “work” — but at other times feel like you want to give up and stop the endless, fruitless struggles with your partner?
+Do you sometimes feel confused by feeling highly motivated, at times, to do whatever it takes to make the relationship “work” — but at other times feel like you want to give up and stop the endless, repetitive, and fruitless struggles with your partner?
+Have you become frustrated with yourself for feeling so ambivalent – critical of yourself for not being able to make a decision – one way or the other?
 Do you feel like you can neither live with him/her nor without him/her?
 I suspect that many other people have similar feelings, conflicts, and doubts as you.
 So, what can you do about this painful, confusing, and distressing circumstance (condition)?

-Many people traditionally turn to friends and family members for help, perspective, and advice concerning this enormously challenging dilemma.
+Many people traditionally turn to friends, family members, spiritual advisors, etc., for help, perspective, and advice concerning this enormously challenging dilemma.
 Other people tend to try to handle their problems on their own.
 While they have various motives for this, many people talk about not wanting to burden others with their problems, not expecting that others will be of much help to them, not wanting to give people the opportunity to interfere in their lives, and/or feeling embarrassed, ashamed, or weak that they are unable to resolve their personal and interpersonal difficulties on their own.
-Still other people turn to a variety of mental health professionals and nonprofessionals for assistance.
+Still other people turn to a variety of mental health professionals, nonprofessionals, agencies, and support groups for assistance.

 It Takes Two to Make It Work